 Montana PBS Diversity, Equity and Inclusion Statement

 We understand the importance of our role as a trusted statewide, University-licensed public media organization; and we are dedicated to amplifying voices that reflect the experiences of all people across our state and that uphold our Mission and Values.
 Our Bozeman and Missoula offices are located on the original homelands of Indigenous peoples, and we acknowledge this rich history.
+Our broadcast area covers the homelands of 8 tribal nations and 12 tribes across Montana.
+Everywhere we broadcast is originally Indigenous land.

 We are committed to: